literallysofia/literallysofia/README.md

 ### Hello stranger, I'm Sofia! 👋

-Traveler, dreamer, engineer ✨🔍
+Full-time dreamer ✨🪐 and engineer 🔍 but probably traveling, listening to MCR and drinking matcha 🍵

-#### Recent projects
+#### 👩‍💻 Recent projects

 - [Master Thesis](https://hdl.handle.net/10216/128542): Automatic Generation of Synthetic Website Wireframe Datasets from Source Code
-- WebWire: A tool capable of generating images of hand-drawn wireframes from real websites
+- [WebWire](https://github.com/literallysofia/webwire): A tool capable of generating images of hand-drawn wireframes from real websites
 - [literallysofia.github.io](https://literallysofia.github.io): An online resume and portfolio based on Gatsby and React

-📍 Currently working as an iOS developer @ [Mindera](https://mindera.com)
+📍 Currently working as an iOS Product Enginner @ [Amie](https://www.amie.so)

 <!--
 **literallysofia/literallysofia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.